Many U.S. adults don’t get enough vitamin D through diet alone and may have low vitamin D levels

 Other sources of vitamin D include 10-15 minutes a day of full sun exposure (without sunscreen, exposing arms, legs, and face) and dietary supplements

 Back in the 1930s, the U.S. government began to fortify cow’s milk as a vitamin D source with the goal of eliminating rickets—a disease that softens and weakens bones and stems from vitamin D deficiency.
 Now, nearly all of our country’s milk supply is fortified, with each one-cup serving containing about 3 mcg (120 IU) of vitamin D. Many plant-based milk alternatives (like almond and soy milk) are similarly fortified.

-And yet decades later, 95% of Americans still don’t consume enough vitamin D from their diet alone.
+And yet, 95% of Americans still don’t consume enough vitamin D from their diet alone.
 In fact, the 2020-2025 USDA Dietary Guidelines for Americans Committee identified Vitamin D as a “nutrient of public health concern,” as 9 out of 10 Americans fail to meet their daily Vitamin D needs.
+But what does vitamin D do that’s so important to our bodies?

 These statistics are alarming because vitamin D is critical for your health and well-being, providing support for bone health, muscle health, and immune health.†

 What’s going on with low vitamin D in so many people’s diets?

 Unfortunately, vitamin D is not present in most commonly consumed foods.
 That’s why it’s added to certain foods (like milk) to fortify them with vitamin D. But it is present in some foods.
-If you’re wondering what fruit or vegetable is high in vitamin D, you might need a refresher on vitamin D-rich foods to include in your diet.
+If you’re wondering what food is high in vitamin D, you might need a refresher on vitamin D-rich foods to include in your diet.
+Even though sunlight exposure can help increase vitamin D levels, eating fortified food with vitamin D or taking vitamin D supplements is important for your health.†

 Read on to learn more about where to find vitamin D in foods and drinks.